ulucsahin/MedSpecSearch-v2/README.md

 <br>
 <br>

+### Embedding Training.ipynb
+This notebook shows how to train and save Word2Vec and FastText embeddings.

+Uses: <br>
+- Gensim <br>
+- EmbedHelper.py<br>

 ### Training and Saving Model.ipynb
 This notebook shows how to train and save a tensoflow model into hard drive.